jankechm/amcef_microservice/README.md

 # AMCEF Microservice

-A RESTful microservice for managing users' posts.
+A RESTful microservice for managing users' posts developed using Spring Boot.

 ## Requirements
 * Java 21